th-we/deskflow-wiki/Workarounds.md

 # windows: readonly settings after upgrade

-Remove C:\ProgramData\Deskflow or Adjust the permission so your use can read the files in this path.
+Remove `C:\ProgramData\Deskflow` or Adjust its permissions so your use can read the files in this path.

 # macOS: Laggy cursor